Yakima SkyBox 16 Carbonite

 |Roof Box||Price||Gear Capacity||Max Ski||Weight||Height||Length|

-Yakima’s GrandTour 16 offers the same capacity in cubic feet but is a step up in their lineup and costs an additional $120.
+Yakima’s GrandTour 16 offers the same capacity in cubic feet but is a step up in their lineup and costs an additional $100.
 For the price, you get a higher-end painted shell, a flatter floor with tiedowns, and a taller peak height at 18 inches.
 That said, the GrandTour weighs more at 51 pounds 8 ounces and can only accommodate skis up to 180 centimeters with its 6-foot-7-inch length (vs. 185cm max or the SkyBox 16).
 Both boxes feature dual-sided openings for easy access on the vehicle or driver side, SKS locks for added security, and easy, tool-free installation and removal.
-In the end, a strong case can be made for both models, but we think the SkyBox is the better overall value.
+In the end, a strong case can be made for both models, but we think the SkyBox is the better overall value (plus, the GrandTour 16 is hard to track down at the time of publishing).

-Last but not least is the Inno Wedge 665, which falls at the higher end of the market with its premium look and sleek finish.
+Last but not least is the INNO Wedge 665, which falls at the higher end of the market with its premium look and sleek finish.
 Stacked up against the SkyBox 16, the Wedge 665 is slightly taller at 15.7 inches but weighs more at 51 pounds 12.9 ounces and is shorter lengthwise at 6 feet 8 inches.
-However, it's a great match for skis—it’s rated to handle six to eight pairs (or four to six snowboards)—and it’s incredibly well-made throughout.
-That said, the Inno is less of a proven design than the longstanding SkyBox, and it’s pricey for what you get at $700.
-For $141 less, we prefer the Yakima for its similar capacity at a lower weight.
+However, it's a great match for skis—it’s rated to handle six to eight pairs (or four to six snowboards)—and it’s incredibly well made throughout.
+That said, the INNO is less of a proven design than the longstanding SkyBox, and it’s pricey for what you get at $700 (plus, stock has been hit or miss lately, and the Wedge 665 is largely unavailable at the time of publishing).
+For around $20 less, we prefer the Yakima for its similar capacity at a lower weight.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!